adejumobiesther/Nigeria-COVID-19-Data-Analysis-Using-Python/README.md

 * The first thing I did was to collect data needed for analysis, using python's beautiful soup I was able to scrape data from NCDC covid-19 official website.
 * I downloaded data from The Johns Hopkins University Center for Systems Science and Engineering repository, they publish daily data on confirmed, death and recovered cases across different countries in their repository.
 * I also made use of the Nigeria Community Vulnerability Index data, Real Domestic Gross Product Data, and the State Budget Data.
+* After data collection, I cleaned and performed exploratory analysis on the data.
 # Insights
-After data collection, I cleaned the data, performed exploratory analysis on the data and I was able to derive the following insights:
+I was able to derive the following insights:
   * The top ten states in terms of confirmed covid-19 cases by Laboratory test are: Lagos, FCT, Kaduna, Plateau, Rivers, Oyo, Edo, Ogun, Kano, Ondo.
   * The top ten states with the highest number of discharged covid-19 patients are: Lagos, FCT, Kaduna, Plateau, Rivers, Oyo, Edo, Ogun, Kano, Ondo.
   * The top ten states with the highest number of deaths are: Lagos, Edo, FCT, Oyo, Kano, Rivers, Delta, Kaduna, Ondo, Plateau.